Meet Breast Cancer Now’s senior leadership team

 Director of Fundraising and Partnerships - Steve Lucas

 With over 35 years’ experience, Steve has held a variety of leadership, commercial and strategic roles across a breadth of sectors including retail, entertainment, sports, fashion and FMCG.
 Most recently, he spent almost six years as at Pentland Brands, before joining Breast Cancer Care in 2017.
-Steve will lead the new Fundraising Directorate to deliver an ambitious fundraising programme for the new charity, including, events and community fundraising, major philanthropists, corporate partnerships and trusts.
-His role will also incorporate key relationship-building functions such as database, supporter engagement and stewardship.
+Steve leads the Fundraising and Partnerships Directorate to deliver an ambitious fundraising programme for the new charity, including, events and community fundraising, major philanthropists, corporate partnerships and trusts.
+His role also incorporates key relationship-building functions such as database, supporter engagement and stewardship.

 Director of Corporate Services - Polly McGivern